godaddy/gasket/packages/gasket-plugin-intl/README.md

 could also organize files by `<locale>/<group>.json`.
 In this case, the `localesPath` must be specified with `locale` as a path param.

-For example, lets say we are serving the following locale files:
+For example, let us say we are serving the following locale files:

 ```
 locales